 The Sheptytsky Institute publishes a peer-reviewed journal, “Logos: A Journal of Eastern Christian Studies” as well as two series of scholarly books in theology: Studies and Documents.

-An important component of the Sheptytsky Institute is its Byzantine Rite Chapel of Sts.
-Joachim and Anne, where members of the University community can participate in the liturgical life of the Eastern Churches in English, French, Ukrainian and other languages.
-The Institute Chapel welcomes all to its regularly scheduled worship.
+An important component of the Sheptytsky Insitute is its Byzantine rite chapel where members of the university community can participate in the liturgical life of the Eastern Churches.
+All are welcome to attend the regularly scheduled worship.

 The Metropolitan Andrey Sheptytsky Institute of Eastern Christian Studies

 University of St. Michael’s College in the University of Toronto